odethier-ulb/mtSVG/README.md

 # mtSVG

-Convert a mtDNA GFF returned by MITOS2 to a linear SVG representation
+Convert a mtDNA GFF returned by MITOS2 to a simplified SVG representation

 ## Installation